 CITC 1308 Computer Literacy and Apps 3 cr.

-3 Lec. hrs. /week

-Pre-Req: None

-Co-Req: None

 An introduction to microcomputers and application software used in academic and work settings.
 Topics include file management, word processing, spreadsheets, presentation software, graphic applications, the use of email, hardware and operating systems.
 The course provides hands-on experience.